 + Antique piano and acoustic guitar

-+ Home cinema projector system connecting to Netflix, Amazon Prime and Apple TV
++ Home cinema projector system connecting to Netflix, Amazon Prime, Apple TV, Disney +, Now TV

 + Sonos surround-sound system for wireless music streaming